0065paula/docs/source/h5_doc.md

 The following diagram shows what we will create in this example:<br />
 ![](vpc_stack_pr.png)<br />

-Step by Step guide to configuring a VPC with Public and Private Subnets (you may want to have a look at the <a href="" style="color: red;">VPC Mode - VPC with a Public Subnet Only - Part 2.2.1</a> tutorial first, before creating this VPC.
+Step by Step guide to configuring a VPC with Public and Private Subnets (you may want to have a look at the [VPC Mode - VPC with a Public Subnet Only - Part 2.2.1](#vpc-with-a-public-subnet-only) tutorial first, before creating this VPC.

 1. Create a new VPC Stack, in the region of your choice:<br />
 ![](vpc_region.png)<br />